wenzelm/slidr-sloppr/README.md

 SLOPPR requires a genomic reference assembly and genome annotations.
 If annotations are not available, we recommend generating *de novo* annotations from the RNA-Seq data using [BRAKER2](https://github.com/Gaius-Augustus/BRAKER) or [STRINGTIE](http://ccb.jhu.edu/software/stringtie/).

 `-g <file>`
-Path to genome assembly in FASTA format.
+Path to genome assembly in FASTA(.gz) format.

 `-a <file>`
-Path to genome annotations in GFF or GTF format.
+Path to genome annotations in GFF(.gz) or GTF(.gz) format.

 <a name="slquantification"></a>
 #### SL quantification